Tribunal staff will review your Notification to make sure that necessary information has been provided such as:

 If requested, the Tribunal can arrange for translation of documents to another official language.

 A copy of the Notification is sent to the person(s) or agency listed as the Respondent in the Notification.
 The Respondent has the right to reply to a Notification.

 The Respondent is to complete a Reply to Notification form and return it to the Tribunal Office.
 The Respondent usually has 60 days to reply.

 Upon receiving the Respondent’s Reply to your Notification the Tribunal forwards a copy to you.

 The Notification and Reply are reviewed by a Tribunal member (referred to as the Part 4 Review).
 This review is completed to decide whether to continue with proceedings or dismiss the Notification using the criteria set out in section 23 and 24 of the Act.
 The Tribunal looks at whether

 The Tribunal will provide a written decision of the Part 4 Review to both you the Applicant and Respondent.
 The decision will either be to continue with proceedings or to dismiss your Notification.

-If your Notification is continued the Tribunal may then try to settle the Notification using Tribunal members, independent mediators, community elders or other organizations.
+If your Notification is continued the Tribunal may then try to settle the Notification using Tribunal members, independent mediators, and/or community elders.